djey47/rack-wine/README.md

 # rack-wine
 Project made for fun: helps with managing owned wines (or beers!).
+License: MIT.